codacy/docs/docs/faq/troubleshooting/why-arent-duplication-metrics-being-calculated.md

     ![Analysis logs for a commit](images/duplication-logs.png)

-As a workaround, if you are exceeding the maximum number of source code files:
+As a workaround, if you're exceeding the maximum number of source code files:

 1. We recommend that you use a [Codacy configuration file](../../repositories-configure/codacy-configuration-file.md) to exclude source code files of the affected language from your project to decrease the number of files to be analyzed.